presencelearning/eslint-config-presencelearning/angularjs/README.md

-# Airbnb React/JSX Style Guide
+# PreasenceLearning's AngularJS Style Guide

-*A mostly reasonable approach to React and JSX*
+*A mostly reasonable approach to AngularJS*

 ## Table of Contents